pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/go/_index.md

 ## Dev Versions

-Unlike other languages there's no specific packaging for Go.
-You can always install the latest version from the main branch using the regular `go get` tooling.
+You can install the latest pre-release version from the main branch using the regular `go get` tooling.
 For example `go get github.com/pulumi/pulumi/sdk/v3@master`.

 ### Standard Packages